Harvard Studies in Business History

 Inventing the Electronic Century: The Epic Story of the Consumer Electronics and Computer Industries, With a New Preface

 Consumer electronics and computers redefined life and work in the twentieth century.
-In Inventing the Electronic Century, Pulitzer Prize–winning business historian Alfred D. Chandler, Jr. traces their origins and worldwide development.
-From electronics prime mover RCA in the 1920s to Sony and Matsushita’s dramatic rise in the 1970s; from IBM’s dominance in computer technology in the 1950s to Microsoft’s stunning example of the creation of competitive advantage, this masterful analysis is essential reading for every manager and student of technology.
+In Inventing the Electronic Century, Pulitzer Prize–winning business historian Alfred D. Chandler, Jr., traces their origins and worldwide development.
+This masterful analysis is essential reading for every manager and student of technology.

 Pull: Networking and Success since Benjamin Franklin

 In retelling success stories from Benjamin Franklin to Andrew Carnegie to Bill Gates, Laird goes beyond personality, upbringing, and social skills to reveal the critical common key—access to circles that control and distribute opportunity and information.
 She contrasts how Americans have prospered—or not—with how we have talked about prospering.

 The Emergence of Modern Business Enterprise in France, 1800–1930

 Smith explains how France abandoned merchant capitalism for the corporate enterprise that would come to dominate its economy and project influence around the globe.
 Opposing the view that French economic and business development was crippled by missed opportunities and entrepreneurial failures, he presents a story of considerable achievement.